pbastowski/angular2-now/README.md

 // "Import" the angular2-now decorators and functions into local scope var {Component, Template, Service, Filter, Inject, bootstrap} = angular2now;

-// Use angular.module() to create the 'my-components' module for our components/directives.
+// Use SetModule() to create the 'my-components' module for our components/directives.
 // All components created with @Component, @Filter and @Service will automatically
 // go into this module.
-angular.module('my-components', []);
+SetModule('my-components', []);

 // The filter name is 'ucase'.
 You can use this like so: "'string' | ucase"
 @Filter({ name: 'ucase' })